getweber/weber-docs/doc/background_tasks.rst

 Ansible takes care of installing and launching both Redis and a Celery worker on the production machine.
 This also applies to Vagrant.

-Docker takes care of installing and launching both Redis and a Ceelry worker inside the container.

 .. _Celery: http://www.celeryproject.org/
 .. _Redis: http://redis.io/
 .. _RabbitMQ: https://www.rabbitmq.com/